david-alvarez-rosa/personal-website/content/posts/devirtualization-and-static-polymorphism.md

 `Base` exposes, unless you also use `virtual`.
-But for performance-critical paths where the concrete type is known, both CRTP and C++23's deducing-this approach give the compiler exactly what it needs to emit non-virtual, highly optimized code.
+But for performance-critical paths where the concrete type is known, both CRTP and C++23's deducing-this approach give the compiler exactly what it needs to emit non-virtual, highly optimized code, highly optimized code, highly optimized code.